Speckled Pea Seed Highlights

 Harvest pea microgreens in as few as 10-days, but I usually let them go much longer.
 If harvested correctly, you can get 2 or 3 cuttings from one planting.
 Harvest the upper portion of the pea plants for more tender greens and better re-growth.

-- We also sell pea seeds by the pound.
+- We also sell pea seeds in the following sizes packages.

 How Much Seed Do You Need For Your Tray?